aiveeKeiSoriano/aiveeKeiSoriano/README.md

 It is a social media website design for people to share their thoughts and follow other people's thoughts.
 I built it from scratch including authentication, and used JWT for authorization.
 You can follow other users and it generates a Feed which contains your posts and posts of all the users you are following.
 You can like a post, view other users’ profile and unfollow them if you want.

-The front-end is made using ReactJS, Redux, and Chakra UI.
-The back-end API is made using NodeJS and ExpressJS and is currently deployed in Heroku.
-All the data are stored in MongoDB Atlas database.
+Front-end:
+- ReactJS
+- Redux
+- Chakra UI

+Back-end API:
+- NodeJS
+- ExpressJS
+- Heroku
+- MongoDB Atlas database

 You can visit the website hosted in Netlify using this [link](https://inspiring-noether-356180.netlify.app/feed) You can create your own new account or login using *aiveekei* as username and *testpass* as password